elbereth/DashValue/README.md

-# Darkcoin Values for MediaWiki
+# Dash Values for MediaWiki
-By Alexandre Devilliers (Made for darkcoin.fr and darkcoin.eu) https://github.com/elbereth/DarkcoinValue
+By Alexandre Devilliers (Made for fr.wiki.dashninja.pl and en.wiki.dashninja.pl) https://github.com/elbereth/DarkcoinValue

-Retrieve values for BTC/DRK (via CryptoAPI on Poloniex, Cryptsy and C-Cex).
+Retrieve values for BTC/DASH (via CryptoAPI on Poloniex, Cryptsy and C-Cex).
 Can also retrieve value against EUR fiat (via Kraken)

 ## Requirement:
 * Disable cache on the pages where this is used, or it will not update until the cache expires.
 You can use MagicNoCache plugin for this purpose.